Budlee/oauth2-workshop/README.md

 1. Select the `AuthCodeGrantApp` from the Client list
 2. In the `Settings` tab scroll to the `Access settings`.
   Set the `Root URL` and `Home URL` to `http://localhost:7070`.
-  The `Valid redirect URIs` should be set to `/login/oauth2/code/keycloak`, this is relative to your Root URL.
+  The `Valid redirect URIs` should be set to `http://localhost:7070/login/oauth2/code/keycloak`, this is relative to your Root URL.
   > Note: The port value of 7070 is the port number you will be hosting your client application at.
-Please take a note if your change this.v
+Please take a note if your change this.
   ![Authorization Code Grant Access Settings](images/auth-code-grant-config-access.png)
-3. In the `Login Settings` set the `Login theme` to be base.
+3. In the `Login Settings` set the `Login theme` to be `base`.
 Toggle on both the `Consent required` and `Display Client on screen`
+4. Press `Save` to update the settings for the Client Application
   ![Authorization Code Grant Login Settings](images/auth-code-grant-config-login.png)
 4. We need to register that the Client can use the Contacts API, to do this we add it to the list of scopes available to it.
   Visit the `Client Scopes` tab in the Client application.